MCxQC/Hello-World/README.md

 ### Instructions

-* Add your device's IDs, processes, windows and "Eventname" at the top of the script.
+* Add your device's IDs, processes, windows and "Eventname" that you want to monitor at the top of the script.
 You can name them whatever you want.
 * In the function "MyEventsActions()".
 Add the "Eventname" and the actions when the events are created or terminated.
 * DeviceID, Process and Window categories value required to be wrap in square brackets.
 * An event must exist for at least 1 second to trigger a "Created" or "Terminated" event.